Site accessibility and location

 After your first year, student accommodation is allocated by a housing ballot.
 However, if you have specific accommodation requirements (due to accessibility or medical reasons, for example) you will be exempt from the housing ballot and will be allocated an appropriate bedroom.

-Accessible undergraduate bedrooms are available on the main College site and at Museum Road.
-As of 2021, there will also be accessible bedrooms in the Mitre.
+Accessible undergraduate bedrooms are available on the main College site, in the Mitre, and at Museum Road.

 There is accessible accommodation for graduate students in both the EPA Centre and Little Clarendon Street.